DiamonDinoia/random/readme.md

 ## Overview

 This project provides a set of utilities for random number generation using the Xoshiro family of algorithms.
-It implements the original Xoshiro256++ algorithm, SplitMix64 from Sebastiano Vigna, and the VectorXoshiro algorithms from David Blackman and Sebastiano Vigna.
+It implements the original Xoshiro256++ algorithm, SplitMix from Sebastiano Vigna, and the XoshiroSIMD algorithms from David Blackman and Sebastiano Vigna.

 There are four public classes available for use:
-SplitMix: A simple random number generator based on the SplitMix64 algorithm.
+SplitMix: A simple random number generator based on the SplitMix algorithm.
 Xoshiro: A random number generator based on the Xoshiro256++ algorithm.
-VectorXoshiro: A vectorized random number generator based on the Xoshiro256++ algorithm.
+XoshiroSIMD: A vectorized random number generator based on the Xoshiro256++ algorithm.
 That uses cpu_id dispatching to select the best implementation for the current CPU.
-VectorXoshiroNative: A vectorized random number generator that should be used when compiling with -march=native, -mcpu for best performance.
+XoshiroNative: A vectorized random number generator that should be used when compiling with -march=native, -mcpu for best performance.

 All the generators are compatible with the C++11 random number generation utilities, such as std::